HRezaei/php-graph-learning/README.md

 Uses [SimpleHtmlDom](http://simplehtmldom.sourceforge.net) for parsing and [FusionCharts](http://www.fusioncharts.com) for drawing charts.

-Tested only on Google Chrome 52.
+Tested on Google Chrome version 52 and Firefox version 39